rayrobinson6776/reading-notes/README.md

 # My Learning Journal

-Here is my reading notes project.

-I will put my notes here until I graduate.

-What growth mindset means to me is
+## Growth mindset according to me.

-More growth mindset stuff goes here.
+#### Growth mindset is a mindset that is not constrained or finite.
+Having a growth mindset means my abilities can be learned through training and practice.
+The growth mindset also means that I am able to learn through mistakes, trail and error, and persistance.

 1. Reminder number one
 2. Numero dos